AATA-Certified Truck Accident Attorneys in New Orleans

-When a trucker causes an accident, that duty is breached and injured parties hold him or her liable failing to use such care.
+When a trucker causes an accident, that duty is breached and injured parties hold him or her liable for failing to use such care.
 Injured parties may seek compensation for medical expenses incident to the accident, lost wages, pain and suffering, as well as future treatment and rehabilitation expenses.

-Louisiana car accident judgements are subject to a comparative negligence law.
+Louisiana car accident judgments are subject to comparative negligence law.
 This means that a court can find you, the victim, partially at fault for your car accident.
 You can not recover damages for your case.
 But the court will reduce your award by the percentage that it decides you were at fault.
-So, if you would have received a $100,000 award and you are found to be 20% at fault for the car accident, your award would be reduced to by 20% to $80,000.
+So, if you would have received a $100,000 award and you are found to be 20% at fault for the car accident, your award would be reduced by 20% to $80,000.
 An insurance claims adjuster will use the same logic in determining what it will offer as a settlement.

-Obviously, there is no empirical measure of fault, so any assignment of liability is really a judgement call that is subject to your ability to negotiate with insurers or persuade a judge or jury.
+Obviously, there is no empirical measure of fault, so any assignment of liability is really a judgment call that is subject to your ability to negotiate with insurers or persuade a judge or jury.
 A skilled, experienced attorney with knowledge of past awards and how “fault” is determined can be invaluable in helping you through this process.

 Statute of Limitations Under Louisiana Law